asyncgui/asyncgui/sphinx/intro.rst

 As a result, the background color of the button remains ``different_color`` until that happens.

 Reacting to events without missing any occurrences is challenging for async libraries that cannot start/resume tasks immediately.
-The only idea I came up with is that, record events using the traditional callback functions, and supply them to the tasks that resume late a.k.a. buffering.
+The only solution I came up with is that, recording events using traditional callback APIs, and supplying them to the tasks that resume late a.k.a. buffering.
-I'm not sure it's possible or practical, but it certainly has an impact on performance.
+I'm not sure it's possible or practical, but it certainly has a non-small impact on performance.

 If you use ``asyncgui``, that never be a problem.